srust13/Capital-One-SWE-Summit/readme.md

 #### Using relevant symbols from the NPS symbols library
 - Used NPS symbol library SVGs to display relevant information about the selected park.
 - SVGs were chosen over PNGs for several reasons, some of being: 1) Faster loading times 2) Better resolution 3) More responsive
-- All SVGs were placed in a seperate file to create less cluttered and easily maintainable HTML docs.
+- All SVGs were placed in a separate file to create less cluttered and easily maintainable HTML docs.

 ## Challenges
 - Initially to compile a list of the parks (497 parks) and states (59 "states", better term is location since it includes non US locations like "Guam") that the user could choose from, I was using a GET request to the NPS API.
-However, the response took an extremely long time (~60 seconds) and would often crash, the reason for which is still unclear.
+However, the response took an extremely long time (~60 seconds) and would often crash unpredictably, the reason for which is still unclear.
 Thus, Beautiful Soup was used to scrape data from the [National Park Service Advanced Search](https://www.nps.gov/findapark/advanced-search.htm) and this proved to be a more responsive and coherent solution.
+In terms of getting the designation values, the API had to be requested multiple times and when it finally returned with a non-empty JSON response, the response was taken and converted into HTML code and hard coded into `designation-search.html`.
+While not the optimal way, this was the only alternate method I could think of that did not require a request to be made.
+Sometimes, the request does not work properly and the page gets redirected back to itself if the API responds with an empty JSON.
+If this happens, it's best to try 1-2 more times in hopes of getting a valid response.

-- Initially, when I was making requests to the NPS API, I would iterate over the JSON response and try to match the the selected park the user chose with the "fullName" key:value pair in the response.
+- Initially, when I was making requests to the NPS API, I would iterate over the JSON response and try to match the selected park the user chose with the "fullName" key:value pair in the response.
 However, this didn't prove to be the most optimal approach as many names had HTML characters in their name (e.g. "Haleakal&amp;#257; National Park"; "&amp;#257;" is the HTML code to display an accented a).
-Also trying to pass along the park names between the HTML pages became cumbersome because of the HTML encoding of special characters in the park names such as &, -, etc. Dealing with this would not be difficult with Python, but would add unnecessariy complexity and verbosity to the code.
-To accomodate for this, any matching or passing of a park name that had to be done was done by using a much simpler 4 letter park code.
+Also trying to pass along the park names between the HTML pages became cumbersome because of the HTML encoding of special characters in the park names such as &, -, etc. Dealing with this would not be difficult with Python, but would add unnecessary complexity and verbosity to the code.
+To accommodate for this, any matching or passing of a park name that had to be done was done by using a much simpler 4 letter park code.

 - Some aspects of the NPS API seem to be broken.
 For example, the documentation mentions there will be at least one visitor center listed for each park and there will be at least one picture available for each campground.
 However, both cases are not true for all the parks listed.

 - When making requests to the Google Maps Directions Service API using the latitude and longitude of the selected park and the user, the response status was not always OK.
 This is most likely due to the location described by the latitude and longitude of the park not being accessible to by road. (e.g. Zion National Park).
 However, putting in the same latitude and longitude of the park and of the user into Google Maps resulted in a feasible route.
 So it's plausible Google Maps uses a different API than the Directions Service API.
 Nonetheless, to work around this, instead of using the latitude and longitude position of the park, the park's name was used in the request to the Google Maps API as a backup, should the geocodes not work properly.
 If the geocodes were not used, the user will be notified.

 ## Accomplishments